Fragtality/PilotsDeck/RM.md

 *Background*: In Essence, these Control-Codes are the numerical ID of the standard SimEvents documented in the MSFS/P3D/FSX SDK.
 You can find their numerical Values in the "*Controls List...*" Text-File in your *My Documents\FSUIPC7* Folder (or \FSUIPC6 for P3D)!<br/>
 It is often used for Planes which are controlled via *Rotorbrake-Codes* like FSLabs: you need to send specific Parameters to the standard Rotor-Brake Control (hence the Name) to trigger a Cockpit-Control.
 Like in the second Example: That is how a LeftClick & Release is done on the Beacon-Switch (on FSL).<br/>
-Note that these are the same as "K-Vars" or "Key-Events" - So you can achieve the same with using Calculator-Code and the textual ID of that Event!
+Note that these are the same as "Simconnect Events", "K-Vars" or "Key-Events" - So you can achieve the same with using Calculator-Code and the textual ID of that Event!
 It's two different Sides of the same Coin :wink:
 <br/><br/><br/>